open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Neuropixels 2.0 quad base probes have four data streams (one for each shank):

 * 384 x 4 channels of wide-band data, sampled at 30 kHz.

+In addition, the OneBox will transmit an ADC data stream with 12 channels.

 As of GUI version 0.6.0, stream in downstream plugins are configured independently.
 This makes it much easier to apply different parameters to different streams, for example unique :ref:`bandpassfilter` settings for the AP band and LFP band.
 However, users should be aware that settings for one stream are not automatically applied to other streams.
 If you are recording from many probes simultaneously, be sure to use the Stream Selector interface in downstream plugins to confirm that the appropriate settings have taken effect for all incoming data streams.